emaloney/CleanroomLogger/INTEGRATION.md

 ### 2. Embed CleanroomLogger in your project

 In the Terminal, the command `open CleanroomLogger` to open the folder containing the CleanroomLogger source in the Finder.
-This will reveal the `CleanroomLogger.xcodeproj` Xcode project and all files needed to build `CleanroomLogger.framework` and its dependencies.
+This will reveal the `CleanroomLogger.xcodeproj` Xcode project and all files needed to build `CleanroomLogger.framework` and its `CleanroomASL.framework` dependency.

 Then, open your application in Xcode, and drag `CleanroomLogger.xcodeproj` into the Xcode project browser.
 This will embed CleanroomLogger in your project and allow you to add the targets built by CleanroomLogger to your project.